davidlindercodes/icanseebootstrap/README.md

 The 'show more' option at the bottom the notification tile, does indeed show more notifications.

-For the reminder section, the cards that be hidden, but ther than removing the pre-set cards, the remind me section does not have any funationality.
+For the reminder section, the cards can be hidden, but other than removing the pre-set cards, the remindersection does not have any funationality.

 There is only two modals active as requested, the 5 year anversary milstone modal and the charity football tournament modal.